dockstore/dockstore-documentation/docs/advanced-topics/metrics.rst

 Workflow Metrics
 ================

+.. note:: Dockstore Workflow Metrics is currently in preview mode.
+Also note that the screenshots below were taken on our staging site.

 What are workflow metrics?
 ------------------------------------
 Workflow metrics are metrics of workflow executions on a platform.
+Metrics include things like execution status and the resources used during the execution.

 Users are able to execute workflows on various platforms using Dockstore's Launch With feature, shown on the right side in the screenshot below.

 .. figure:: /assets/images/docs/submit-metrics/workflow-launch-with.png
     :alt: Launch With Partners